 Note: Not all digital cameras use a Bayer array, however this is by far the most common setup.
-The Foveon sensor used in Sigma's SD9 and SD10 captures all three colors at each pixel location.
-Sony cameras capture four colors in a similar array: red, green, blue and emerald green.
+For example, the Foveon sensor captures all three colors at each pixel location, whereas other sensors might capture four colors in a similar array: red, green, blue and emerald green.

 Bayer "demosaicing" is the process of translating this Bayer array of primary colors into a final image which contains full color information at each pixel.
 How is this possible if the camera is unable to directly measure full color?
 One way of understanding this is to instead think of each 2x2 array of red, green and blue as a single full color cavity.

-Note how we did not calculate image information at the very edges of the array, since we assumed the image continued on in each direction.
+Note how we did not calculate image information at the very edges of the array, since we assumed the image continued in each direction.
 If these were actually the edges of the cavity array, then calculations here would be less accurate, since there are no longer pixels on all sides.
-This is no problem, since information at the very edges of an image can easily be cropped out for cameras with millions of pixels.
+This is typically negligible though, since information at the very edges of an image can easily be cropped out for cameras with millions of pixels.

 Other demosaicing algorithms exist which can extract slightly more resolution, produce images which are less noisy, or adapt to best approximate the image at each location.